ISI-apex/casper-utils/README.md

     $ qsub -A CASPER -n 2 -t 30 -q debug-cache-quad -I --attrs enable_ssh=1

-Then, from the MOM node, get the hostname of a worker node and login to it:
+Then, from the MOM node, get the hostname of a worker node and login to it (if this hangs, you can also check `qstat debug-cache-quad` output for node names):

-    $ apstat -n 1 hostname
+    $ aprun -n 1 hostname
     nidXXXXX
     $ ssh nidXXXXX